Published Ocotber 2020. £17.99

 It is a fascinating, powerful and poignant read that explores the unity of a brotherhood that fights to transcend race, culture and class while simultaneously striving to become the best team on the planet.

-Gavin Rich is a senior sportswriter for Supersport and the author of The Springbok Coaches and Mitch: The Real Story with John Mitchell.
+Gavin Rich is a senior sportswriter for Supersport and the author of The Springbok Coaches, Mitch: The Real Story with John Mitchell and Politically Incorrect with Peter de Villiers.
+He has covered the Springboks since they returned to international rugby in 1992.
 He lives in South Africa.